Wiryenkfea-Eric/Wiryenkfea-Eric/README.md

 ## Hi there 👋
-I’m Eric Nyuydze Wiryenkfea, a Cloud & DevOps Engineer
-With 5+ years of experience, I specialize in Cloud Infrastructure, DevOps Automation, and guiding others into tech, training, community building and public speaking.
+I’m Eric Nyuydze Wiryenkfea, a Cloud & DevOps Engineer, with 5+ years of experience, I specialize in Cloud Infrastructure, DevOps Automation, and guiding others into tech, training, community building and public speaking.

 ## GitHub Stats